impostorsguides/impostorsguides.github.io/rbenv/part-2/2-m-content.md

 I think we can move on now.
 But before I forget, I make sure to clean up the print statements I added.

 One last thing before moving on to the next `awk` command is the line of code after the `summary` declaration: `next`.
-[GNU.org says](https://web.archive.org/web/20220525202544/https://www.gnu.org/software/gawk/manual/html_node/Next-Statement.html):
+[GNU.org says](https://web.archive.org/web/20220525202544/https://www.gnu.org/software/gawk/manual/html_node/Next-Statement.html){:target="_blank" rel="noopener"}:

 > The next statement forces awk to immediately stop processing the current record and go on to the next record.
 This means that no further rules are executed for the current record, and the rest of the current rule's action isn't executed.
 >